-1. Certify in writing to the CxA that electrical systems, subsystems, and equipment have been installed, calibrated, and started and are operating according to the Contract Documents.

-- 2. Place systems, subsystems, and equipment into operating mode to be tested. - 3.
+- 1. Certify in writing to the UMB testing agent that electrical systems, subsystems, and equipment have been installed, calibrated, and started and are operating according to the Contract Documents. - 2.
+Place systems, subsystems, and equipment into operating mode to be tested. - 3.
 Inspect and verify the position of each device and interlock identified on checklists. - 4.
-Testing Instrumentation: Install measuring instruments and logging devices to record test data as directed by the CxA.
+Testing Instrumentation: Install measuring instruments and logging devices to record test data as directed by the UMB testing agent.